gibbok/demo-du/README.md

 I found in the current approach a lack of rewards to the developers for their effort within the community.
 I would definitely give contributors more recognition for their time in the community.

-## Contributions I would like to work on:
+## Contributions I would like to work on

 - *Expanding the audience for Instant Answers to wider spectrum of users.*
 I have significant experience in developing WYSIWYG editors and I believe that this effort could help to increase the number of "Instant Answers".